b-jesch/skin.estuary.modv2/README.md

   * added option showing CD replacement when primal CD art is not available
   * some visible conditions of tv show widgets (Home) depends on Embuary helper/info implemented
   * Frame skip (FrameAdvance) implemented
+  * Skin Setting of video resolution timings on video startup improved

 - .4